How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvresize /dev/resizeddisk

-Screenshot showing the code that resizes the physical volume.
-The result is highlighted.
+Screenshot showing the code that resizes the physical volume with the result highlighted.

 10. Check the PV size: